Performance driven leadership: offering an “edge” for students

 The performance driven leadership model provides students with the opportunity to merge cutting-edge theory into pertinent practices; an approach that represents a blending of an experiential program with theory-based instruction.
 Performance-driven leadership addresses many of the problems that have plagued traditional educational leadership programs.

 The overall program is focused on preparing leaders ready to serve within the accountability era facing educational institutions today.
-Course objectives are based on input from superintendents, principals, master's graduates, current students, NCATE and other exemplary programs around the country.
-Key foci include transformational and balanced leadership, systems thinking, change, and data-driven decision-making.
+Course objectives are based on professional standards and input from practitioners from the field.
+Key foci include transformational and social justice leadership, systems thinking, change, and data-driven decision-making.
 The goal is to create effective leaders knowing not only what to do, but also knowing when, how, and why to do it.

 Students demonstrate their competency by writing reflective essays, creating models, conducting administrative tasks through simulation activities and completing projects for each content area of the curriculum.

 The program includes a leadership core, a capstone experience and one of four specialty concentrations:

 - Higher education and student affairs leadership, 39 credit hours offering a unique focus on diversity and multicultural issues through specific required courses as well as an individualized diversity cognate.

 Here's what some of our students had to say about the educational leadership program in a recent student satisfaction survey:

 "The program gave me a well-rounded knowledge base.
 One of the most valuable things I walked away with was the opportunity to learn among other educators.
 I learned a lot from instruction, but I think I learned more from the classroom discussion listening to teachers talk about their experiences.
 It was valuable to me, as a current school administrator, to hear the perceptions of school administrators from my classmates."